-Coleridge therefore turns to addressing the wind in an aggressive manner, telling it that it would be more befitting of it to blow in remote, deserted places (II.
+Coleridge therefore turns to addressing the wind in an aggressive manner, telling it that it would be more befitting of it to blow in remote, deserted places (Il.
 99-103), far away from him and his wind harp.
-Imagining those wild scenes (II.
+Imagining those wild scenes (Il.
 100-3), he plunges into motley descriptions of the wind that he apostrophises - all descriptions of which pre-eminently revolve around the wind's shrill, eerie sound (II.
 104-9).
-Resentfully, he first personifies this wind as a "Mad Lutanist" who sings of icy desolation in the middle of a richly flourishing vernal scene (I. 107).
+Resentfully, he first personifies this wind as a "Mad Lutanist" who sings of icy desolation in the middle of a richly flourishing vernal scene of "blossoms, buds, and timorous leaves" (I. 107).
 Next, the wind is visualised as an "Actor" who is "perfect" in weeping and lamentation only, and in moving others to such feelings, and then as a "mighty Poet" who is brazen in expressing frenzy and anguish (II.
 109-16).
 Remarkably, by thus addressing the wind (whose sound is the external echo for his own internal voice), Coleridge sees in himself the Lutanist, the Actor, and the Poet described.
 He confronts himself as having become good at nothing but expressing remorse and self-pity, unable as he is to respond to Nature's beauty, nor even to the formerly pined-for rainy blast.
 For now he finds the sound of that blast greatly distressing, once telling of men trampled in a battlefield (II.
 112-113), and then of a tumultuously rushing mob (II.
-115-16) - both scenes being characterised by anarchy, pain, shuddering, and much groaning.
-Such is the inner sound of his resentful soul at that stage.
+115-16), with both scenes characterised by anarchy, pain, shuddering and much groaning.

-Soon next, however, after a sudden "pause of deepest silence" (l.
+Soon afterwards, however, after a sudden "pause of deepest silence" (l.
 114), the wind unexpectedly slows down, and its sound turns softer, "less deep and loud" (l.
 117); and Coleridge correspondingly witnesses an unexpected drop in his self-centredness.
 The wind's tale now becomes a "tale of less afright," and is, more significantly, one that is "tempered with delight" (ll.
 118-119) - in other words, mitigated with a sense of "Joy," or maybe some degree of amusement.
 Although it is hard to see how this tale is characterised by any of that, such it sounds at least to Coleridge's anxious ears.
 What Coleridge hears the wind singing now (instead of the wind harp's screams of agony and torture, and of all the groaning and shuddering of miserable souls that it conveyed to his ears earlier) is a "tender lay."
-It is a musical piece about the innocent moans and screams of a little girl, alone, crying for her mother because lost, although she is "[n]ot far from home" (ll.
+It is a musical piece about the innocent moans and screams of a little girl, alone, crying for her mother because lost, although "[n]ot far from home" (ll.
 120-125).
-Such, understandably, feels his soul at this stage.
-His present need for the inspiring "Joy" of old is much like that poor child's desperate yearning for its mother-nor is its mother truly far away, he now realises.

 Strangely, Coleridge himself admits the poor quality of this story.
-He mocks its melodramatic nature.
-He compares it to the exaggerated tragedies for which the 17th-century dramatist Thomas Otway was famous (1.
+He mocks its melodramatic nature (which supposedly only exemplifies the feebleness of his imagination), comparing it to the exaggerated tragedies for which the 17th-century dramatist Thomas Otway was famous (l.
 120).
-He actually feels so shocked by his own mawkish self-pity that he is suddenly awakened to the reality of his state and the reality around him, is driven out of his self-centredness, and is made suddenly aware of warm, unselfish feelings inside him.
-Here, the earlier-pined-for sound of the storm is at last heard, to "raise" Coleridge and "send [his] soul abroad" (ll.
-17-18).
-And with the aid of his re-activated imagination, he hears that inner "music" that wafts his spirits above apathy, ennui, and imaginative paralysis, away from his self-obsessed confinement (see Barth 1988: 98-99).
-While conversing with the wind (and by implication, with his own soul speaking through the wind), Coleridge, unawares and by degrees, transcends his "grief," and is, at least for the moment, rid of his depression.
+Yet, despite its sentimentality in Coleridge's own judgement, the tale - being a passionate tale of childhood, innocence, and domesticity - seems to play some tune of warm, unselfish feelings inside Coleridge.
+The earlier-pined-for sound of the storm does ultimately "raise" Coleridge and "send [his] soul abroad" (ll.
+17-18); and with the aid of his re-activated imagination, he hears that inner "music" that wafts his spirits above apathy, ennui, and imaginative paralysis, away from his self-centred confinement (see Barth 1988, pp. 98-99).
+While conversing with the wind (and by implication, with his own soul speaking through the wind), Coleridge, unawares and by degrees, transcends his "grief," and is rid, at least for the moment, of his depression.